Padres win on Austin Nola’s RBI single off brother Aaron

+”Glad we got the win, but then your brother gets the loss,” said Austin Nola, the Padres’ catcher. ”He pitched an unbelievable game.
+It’s fun to watch him.
+There’s no doubt about it.
+He’s done it twice to us.
+Threw seven innings; threw eight innings last year.
+What a performance by him.

+”It was weird.
+I got the hit and I was like, `Ah, I feel great,’ and then I look at him and he’s locked back in, going after the next hitter.
+Credit to him.
+Nothing ever fazes him,” he added.

-It’s the first time since RBIs became an official stat in 1920 that a player had an RBI against his brother in a 1-0 victory, according to STATS.
+It’s the first time a player had an RBI against his brother in a 1-0 victory since RBIs became an official stat in 1920, according to STATS.

+”The storyline’s there, right?”
+Padres manager Bob Melvin said. ”Baseball can be a great game in instances like that.
+It can break your heart other times.
+That’s just great theater.
+The only RBI of the game against his brother, that’s pretty cool stuff.”

 San Diego rookie left-hander MacKenzie Gore and three relievers combined on a five-hitter.
 Closer Taylor Rogers loaded the bases with two outs in the ninth before getting Kyle Schwarber to fly out to center field.